Collierville, Tennessee: Culture

 Collierville's downtown area and town square have been on the National Register of Historic Places since 1990, and the Morton Museum of Collierville maintains a collection of the town's history.
 The Fair on the Square and the annual Symphony in the Rose Garden both take place every May in Collierville—the Fair has taken place every year since 1976.
 The Collierville Farmers Market has assembled in the parking lot of Collierville United Methodist Church since 2009.

-The Collierville Burch Library—officially the Lucius E. and Elsie C. Burch, Jr. Library—is the town's municipal library.
+The Collierville Burch Library—officially the Lucius E. and Elsie C. Burch Jr. Library—is the town's municipal library.
 Collierville's first library opened in 1956 with three thousand books, but despite expansions, the facility could not keep pace with its growing book collection.
 The current library campus, adjacent to the town hall, opened in March 2001.
 The Harrell Theatre—under the authority of the Collierville Arts Council, founded in 1987—is the local center for performing arts.

+The city whitewashes its role it had in owning up to its own racial past.
+It was a rail hub for farmers to get to the river or Corinth.

+Thousands of slaves worked loading and unloading train cars.
+They were finally paid after Union troops liberated the area from the Southern traitors.